Electricity at the macroscale and its microscopic origins: Energies of pure states in their natural bases

-I refer the reader to Coleman's 1963 article~\cite{coleman_rmp} for a clear explanation of many of the nice properties of natural states.
+I refer the reader to~\linecite{coleman_rmp} for a clear explanation of many of the nice properties of natural states.
 These properties suggest that natural $p$-states are the only ${p}$-particle states to which physical meaning should be attached in a system comprised of more than $p$ particles.
 I state only two of these properties here.

-Property 1: It can be shown (see Coleman's Theorem 3.1) that if ${\Phi}$ is restricted to the mathematical form
+\paragraph*{Property 1:} It can be shown (see Coleman's Theorem 3.1) that if ${\Phi}$ is restricted to the mathematical form

 where ${u\leq v<\infty}$, and if ${\norm{\Psi-\Phi}^2}$ is minimized with respect to the set of coefficients ${\{\tilde{C}_{\alpha\beta}\}}$ and the sets of functions, ${\{\tilde{\mathcal{X}}_{\alpha}\}_{\alpha\leq u}}$ and ${\{\tilde{\mathcal{Y}}_{\beta}\}_{\beta\leq v}}$, the minimum is obtained by the following truncation of the sum in Eq.~\ref{eqn:natural1}: